microsoft/CSS-Exchange/docs/PublicFolders/SourceSideValidations.md

 This script performs pre-migration public folder checks for Exchange 2013, 2016, and 2019.
 For Exchange 2010, please use previous script found [here](https://www.microsoft.com/en-us/download/details.aspx?id=100414).

+## Requirements

+The script must be run from an elevated Exchange Management Shell (EMS) command prompt on an Exchange Server running the Mailbox role.
+The script cannot be run on an Exchange Management Tools-only machine when [Configure certificate signing of PowerShell serialization payloads in Exchange Server](https://learn.microsoft.com/exchange/plan-and-deploy/post-installation-tasks/security-best-practices/exchange-serialization-payload-sign?view=exchserver-2019) is used.

 ## Syntax

 ```powershell